pratzohol/MindML/docs/_Notes/_NLP/in-context-learning.md

 * One-layer transformers’ ICL behavior approximates a single step of gradient descent, while wider and deeper transformers match ordinary least squares or ridge regression solutions.
 * It is possible to imagine that if small models implement simple learning algorithms in-context, larger models might implement more sophisticated functions during ICL.
 * Smaller models do not seem to learn from in-context examples, and larger ones do.

-## 3. Related Discussion

-1. In [[2-icl-over-graphs-PRODIGY|ICL over Graphs : PRODIGY]], I covered the paper ["PRODIGY : Enabling in-context learning over graphs"](https://arxiv.org/abs/2305.12600) which extends the concept of ICL to graphs.